SAML SSO Configuration

 |When selected, users created after authenticating using SAML, will be able to access their profile.
 This means they are able to generate their API Key.|

-If Auto Create System Users is enabled, once logging into the system, users can set their password for future use.
+If Auto Create Artifactory Users is enabled, once logging into the system, users can set their password for future use.

 Auto Redirect Login Link to SAML Login